bcgov/data-publication/pages/dpw_bcdc_api_dev_workflow.md

 The application is supported by technical infrastructure and that has a number of integrations with other systems through a combination of database and API level connections.

 ## HOW TO BECOME A PROVIDER TO THE CATALOGUE

-+ To use the Catalogue API to manage and create metadata records one must be an editor/publisher.
-For more information on that see the [Catalogue Onboarding and Workflow](pages/bcdc_data_oboarding_and_workflow.md#HOW-TO-BECOME-A-PROVIDER-TO-THE-CATALOGUE)
+To use the Catalogue API to manage and create metadata records one must be an editor/publisher.
+Please review [Data Publishing Workflows - BC Data Catalogue](bcdc_data_oboarding_and_workflow.md#HOW-TO-BECOME-A-PROVIDER-TO-THE-CATALOGUE) for more information.

 ## HOW TO MANAGE METADATA RECORDS AND RESOURCES USING THE CATALOGUE API
 **Name of the org:**